Jamesits/nginx-config-boilerplate/README.md

 We implemented a semi-automatic LE signing method with no service disruption during signing process.
 To use this you need [autocert](https://github.com/Jamesits/autocert).

-It works now but the documentation is on its way.
+Detailed documentation is on its way.
 Check back later.

 ## Notes

-This config template is derived from [James Swineson](https://swineson.me)'s production server.
+This config template is originated from [James Swineson](https://swineson.me)'s production server (One of my load balancers running Ubuntu 16.04).
 They are based on the official config template of Nginx 1.12.

+Some fossil versions of Nginx uses a different directory structure:

+ * `/etc/nginx/sites-available/*.conf` to store all sites configuration;
+ * `/etc/nginx/sites-enabled/*.conf` are symlinks from `sites-available` and they are actually included in the main config.

+We do not use this structure anymore, and `conf.d/` works exactly the same like `sites-enabled/` (though without the symlinks).
+If you want to temporary disable a config just append a `.disabled` on its name (other suffixes are fine as long as the last part of the file name is not `.conf`).